A philosophy built on a foundation of motivation, trust and respect.

 We utilize both classical and operant conditioning; taking a holistic approach when working with every dog.
-With extensive experience studying and working hands-on with hundreds of dogs, Rebecca and her staff understand that no two dogs are the same and therefore each training program is designed specifically around each individual dog.
+With extensive experience studying and working hands-on with hundreds of dogs, we understand that no two dogs are the same and therefore each training program is designed specifically around each individual dog.

 We maximize positive reinforcement to teach new behaviors and increase desired behaviors.
 Through the use of food reward, toy/play motivation and praise, we bring out the best in each dog’s behavior by increasing their desire to learn.

-Rebecca and her team also have the ability to stop dangerous or unwanted behaviors in dogs.
-We believe it’s important to make sure dogs understand both a positive marker (“Yes”) for good behavior, and a negative marker (“No”) to interrupt unwanted behaviors.
-We want to reward the behaviors we like, which increases the likelihood of the dogs repeating those good behaviors, and we also use appropriate and humane corrections to address any dangerous or unwanted behaviors.
+We also have the ability to stop dangerous or unwanted behaviors in dogs.
+We believe it’s important to make sure dogs understand both a positive marker (“Yes”) for good behavior, and a negative marker (“No”) to interrupt unwanted behavior.

 One of the most important aspects of being a successful dog trainer is having the ability to instruct, educate, and support dog owners.
-Rebecca has over fifteen years teaching experience with a teaching style that is client-focused, helping dog owners feel confident in providing leadership and guidance in their dog’s life.
-Through effective, consistent communication, owners will feel calm and in control when working with their dog(s).
+We have a teaching style that is client-focused, helping dog owners feel confident in providing leadership and guidance in their dog’s life.
+Through effective, consistent communication, our clients feel calm and in control when working with their dog(s).

 One of our specialties is providing off-leash obedience training and developing a dog's focus and obedience around high levels of distraction.
 In order to create safe, reliable off-leash obedience responses, we need a training tool that allows for us to communicate with our dogs when they are off-leash.